|

 is a disease where the body either cannot produce insulin or does not

-children and adults in America diagnosed as a diabetic and another 5.7
+children and adults in America diagnosed as a diabetic.

 million undiagnosed with this disease.